keyvank/tsp/src/4-think.md

 Attention mechanism which has gave us humans the hope that someday we might have AGI, is nothing but a combination of neural-network layers, which happens to be very effective in learning and generating language data.

+## GPT

+## GPT

+GPT is a successfull neural network architecture for language models.
+It uses the ideas discussed in the Transformer paper.
+These are the neural network layers used in a GPT:

+Assuming the models accepts a sentence of maximum N tokens:

+1. The model gets N tokens as its input.
+A integer tensor of shape `[num_tokens]`
+2. The tokens are mapped to `embedding_degree`-dimensional numbers, given a lookup-table known as the embedding table.
+The output of this step is a floating-point tensor of shape `[num_tokens, embedding_degree]`.
+3. The output of step to goes through `num_layers` multi-head attention layers, where:
+    1. For each multi-head attention layers, there are `num_heads` heads, where `num_heads * head_size = embedding_degree`
+        1. Each head accepts a `[num_tokens, embedding_degree]` tensor.
+        2. The head is normalized with a LayerNorm function and the result is another `[num_tokens, embedding_degree]` tensor.
+        3. The k, q and v vectors are calculated by multiplying the input tensor with three different `[embedding_degree, head_size]` for that layer.
+The results are three `[num_tokens, head_size]` tensors.
+        4. k (`[num_tokens, head_size]`) is multiplied with q^-1 (`[head_size, num_tokens]`) giving out a `[num_tokens, num_tokens]` tensor, telling us how related each word is with other words.
+        5. The upper-triangle of the matrix is zeroed out, so that the tokens cannot cheat.
+        6. A softmax layer is applied to convert the importance-matrix into a probability distribution.
+Now we have a `[num_tokens, num_tokens]` vector where sum of each row is 0.
+        7. The result is then multiplied with the v vector, allowing the most important tokens to send their "message" to the next attention layers.
+The output is a `[num_tokens, head_size]` tensor.
+    2. Multiple attention-heads with different parameters are applied giving us `num_heads` number of `[num_tokens, head_size]` tensors.
+By putting them besides each other, we'll get a `[num_tokens, embedding_degree]` tensor.
+    3. The `[num_tokens, embedding_degree]` tensor is projected into another `[num_tokens, embedding_degree]` tensor through a linear layer.
+    4. The output is added with the previous layer, resulting with another `[num_tokens, embedding_degree]` tensor, to kind of give the next layer the opportunity to access the original data and attentioned data at the same time.
+    5. The output is normalized.
+Let's call the result `add_atten_norm`.
+    6. The output is mapped to a `[num_tokens, 4*embedding_degree]` and again mapped to `[num_tokens, embedding_degree]` through 2 linear layers (This is the somehow the place where "thinking" processes happens).
+    7. The output is added to `add_atten_norm`, normalized again, and then passed to the next layer.
+4. The output is normalized.
+5. The `[num_tokens, embedding_degree]` tensor is mapped to a `[num_tokens, vocab_size]` tensor through a linear layer.
+6. The result is softmaxed, resulting to a `[num_tokens, vocab_size]` probability distribution.
+Each telling you the probability of each token being the next token for each possible sentence-length.
+(There are `num_tokens` possible sentence-lengths, so we'll have `num_tokens` probability distributions)
+7. Based on the sentence-length, we will decide which row to select, which will give us a `[vocab_size]` tensor.
+We will choose a token among most probable tokens and print it.
+8. We will add the new word to the input, giving us a new input.
+We will go through the process all over again, getting a new token each time.
+The text will get completed little by little.

 **MatMul**

 Let's say we have \\(n\\) neurons in a layer, each accepting the outputs of the \\(m\\) neurons in the previous layer.
 The neurons in the next layer are each calculating a weighed sum of all the neurons in the previous layer.
 Looking closely, you can see that the operation is not very different with a simple matrix multiplication!